Need some teacher appreciation gift card ideas and have a Cricut?? Learn how to make a Cricut teacher appreciation card gift card holder!

 Don’t get me wrong, I still have to dress up the gift card and give it to them in something cute!
 And if you own a Cricut, then whipping up something that will make them smile is easy peasy.

 If you don’t have a Cricut, I still have you covered.
-Make sure to check out these free printable teacher appreciation cards to attach a gift card too or these free printables for small gifts for teachers.
-I also have a roundup of some of my favorite teacher appreciation cards from around the web for more inspiration!
+Make sure to check out these free printable teacher appreciation cards to attach a gift card to or these free printables for small gifts for teachers.

 Teacher Appreciation Gift Card Ideas